Allen Rascoe

 Falsetto Voice Is For Girls

-The falsetto register is responsible for allowing us to sing both higher and lower because it is the primary regulator of pitch.
-Without a functioning falsetto/CT system:
+The falsetto is responsible for allowing us to sing higher and lower because it regulates pitch.
+Without falsetto, then we absolutely cannot sing on pitch properly, nor can we have a true full voice that is balanced and healthy.

 About the author